amyhupe/amyhupe.co.uk/src/articles/2019-02-22-example-copy-in-design-systems.md

 **Toggle off**

 _Label: [The thing] for example, Notifications_
 _Subcopy: [The result of the off state] for example, No notifications for you_

-They explain the reasoning for the structure and recommendation in surrounding guidance, and provide further clarification with an example showing what not to do.

-In this example, the instructive text allows Deliveroo to communicate the structure and intention of the copy, while the realistic example shows how it works in practice.
+In this example, instructive text allows Deliveroo to communicate the structure and intention of the copy, while realistic copy shows how it works in practice.

-## Is a combination of instructive and realistic copy the answer?
+## Is a mix of instructive and realistic copy the answer?

 Using a hybrid approach like Deliveroo has definite advantages.
-It enables users to find both content design guidelines and best practice examples in one place.
+It enables users to find content design guidelines and best practice examples in one place.

-That said, I’d use it with caution for more context-specific patterns, like asking users for common information like names or addresses, or familiar interactions like signing in or out.
+That said, I’d use it with caution for context-specific patterns.
+For example, asking users for common information like names or addresses, or familiar interactions like signing in or out.

 In these instances, there’s less of a need to tailor the copy, so instructive text may well be overkill.
 An example with realistic, well-tested copy is probably all you need.